pedrostc/AoCDojo3-Mastermind/README.md

 - It gives developers a safe net of automated tests, which facilitates refactoring the code throughout its lifespan.
 - Tests can be a good way to document the intended behaviour of the code.

-## Ping-Pong Pair Programming
+## Micro-Pairing
-In this session, we're trying out the "Ping-Pong" style of pair programming.
-The idea is that both participants in the pair take turns as the driver on every new failing test (Red step on the TDD cycle).
+Very similar to the Ping Pong, but in this case the participants switch places on every step of the TDD cycle.
+In this mode, after one of the participants made the test pass the other one may choose to refactor or to write another test, in such a way that the refactor step is made in bulk in a later step.

-- A Writes a test and sees it failing
+A Writes a test and sees it failing
-- B Writes the code needed to make the test pass
+B Writes the code needed to make the test pass
+A Writes another failing test
-- B Refactors the code as needed
+B Writes the code needed to make the test pass
+A Refactors the code
-- B Writes a new failing test
+B Writes a failing test
-- A Writes the necessary code to make the test pass
+A Writes the code needed to make the test pass
-- ...
+...

 ## TypeScript Testing
 In this repository, we're using [Jest](https://jestjs.io/en/) as our test framework.